Legal Counsel Jobs in USA with Visa Sponsorship

 Which visa types do Legal Counsel professionals typically use?

-H-1B is the primary pathway for attorneys with J.D. or LL.M. degrees and U.S. bar admission, with strong specialty occupation classification.
+H-1B visa is the primary pathway for attorneys with J.D. or LL.M. degrees and U.S. bar admission, with strong specialty occupation classification.
 L-1 intracompany transfers are common at multinational law firms like Baker McKenzie, DLA Piper, and Clifford Chance that move lawyers between international offices.
-O-1 is used for attorneys with extraordinary ability in their practice area.
-E-3 is available for Australian nationals with bar admission.
-TN availability is limited because Lawyer is not a standard USMCA profession.
+O-1 visa is used for attorneys with extraordinary ability in their practice area.
+E-3 visa is available for Australian nationals with bar admission.
+TN visa availability is limited because Lawyer is not a standard USMCA profession.

 What types of employers sponsor Legal Counsel?